JetBrains/kotlin-multiplatform-dev-docs/topics/journal/build-ios-android-app.md

 In short, cross-platform frameworks optimize for cross-platform reuse and synchronization, with clear benefits as well as structural limits.

-## Kotlin Multiplatform: Flexible code sharing across logic and UI
+## Kotlin Multiplatform: flexible code sharing

 Kotlin Multiplatform works like a range of options rather than a single architectural choice.
 It doesn’t require an all-or-nothing commitment to a shared codebase.
 Teams can decide which parts of their code to share and when to share them.